Emmi Siren

-Emmi Sofia Siren (born 23 February 2001) is a Finnish professional footballer who plays as a defender for Première Ligue club Dijon and for the Finland national team.
+Emmi Sofia Siren (born 23 February 2001) is a Finnish professional footballer who plays as a defender for Première Ligue club RC Strasbourg and for the Finland national team.

 Club career

 Siren started her senior career with Tikkurilan Palloseura.
 For the 2022 season, she joined Kuopion Palloseura, where they won two Finnish championship titles.

 During the 2024–25 season, Siren played for Nordsjælland in Danish Women's League.

 In August 2025, she joined Dijon in French Première Ligue.

 International career

 Siren represented Finland U17 at the 2018 FIFA U-17 Women's World Cup in Uruguay.

 On 19 June 2025, Siren was called up to the Finland squad for the UEFA Women's Euro 2025.

 Personal life

 Her twin sister Oona is also a Finnish international footballer.